-This is especially valuable for human rights experts from outside of the oft-overrepresented "Western" and more economically developed countries.
+This is especially valuable for human rights experts from outside of the oft-overrepresented "Western" and high income countries.
 Our main goal is to collect information from respondents who are first points of contact for human rights information in the country of interest and who often have access to primary sources.
-As such, we did not invite academics to be respondents in the pilot study, as academics are rarely involved in the collection of primary information and tend to rely more heavily on secondary sources.
+As such, we did not invite academics to be respondents, as academics are rarely involved in the collection of primary information and tend to rely more heavily on secondary sources.
 Staff at government-organised NGOs and government officials outside of A-level national human rights institutions were also excluded.